wso2-extensions/archetypes/README.md

 eg:-

 Enterprise service bus Connectors
-Identity server authinticators and provisioning connectors
+Identity server authenticators and provisioning connectors

 Find more information on how to contribute using following links.